-The Company has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression assets (the "Marcellus gathering and compression agreements") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors (the "Utica compression agreement") and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements with Antero Midstream, the Company has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression services.
-The 2019 gathering and compression agreement has an initial term through 2038, the Marcellus gathering and compression agreements expire between 2024 and 2031, and the Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
+The Company has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression assets (the "Marcellus gathering and compression agreements") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
+Pursuant to the gathering and compression agreements with Antero Midstream, the Company has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression agreements expire between 2024 and 2031, and the Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
 Upon expiration of each of the Marcellus gathering and compression agreements and the Utica compression agreement, Antero Midstream will continue to provide gathering and compression services under the 2019 gathering and compression agreement.

 Under the gathering and compression agreements, Antero Midstream receives a low-pressure gathering fee per Mcf, a high-pressure gathering fee per Mcf and a compression fee per Mcf, as applicable, subject to annual adjustments based on the consumer price index.
 If and to the extent the Company requests that Antero Midstream construct new low pressure lines, high pressure lines and compressor stations, the 2019 gathering and compression agreement contains options at Antero Midstream's election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of the requested capacity of such new construction for 10 years or (ii) a cost of service fee that allows the Antero Midstream to earn a 13% rate of return on such new construction over seven years.
-In addition, certain of the Marcellus gathering and compression agreements provide for a minimum volume commitment that requires the Company to utilize or pay for 25% of the capacity of new compressor station construction for 10 years.
+In addition, certain of the Marcellus gathering and compressor station construction for 10 years.

 The 2019 gathering and compression agreement includes a growth incentive fee program whereby low-pressure gathering fees will be reduced from 2020 through 2023 to the extent the Company achieves certain quarterly volumetric targets.
 The Company's throughput gathered under the Marcellus gathering and compression agreements is not considered in low pressure gathering volume targets.
 Upon completion of the initial contract term, the 2019 gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Midstream on or before the 180th day prior to the anniversary of such effective date.
-The Company earned fee rebates for the three months ended March 31, 2022 and 2023 of \$12 million.
+The Company achieved the volumetric targets during each of the first and second quarters of 2022 and 2023, and earned fee rebates of \$12 million for the three months ended June 30, 2022 and 2023 and \$24 million for the six months ended June 30, 2022.

-Gathering and compression fees paid by Antero related to these agreements were \$163 million and \$176 million for the three months ended March 31, 2022 and 2023, respectively.
-As of December 31, 2022 and March 31, 2023, \$59 million and \$70 million, respectively, was included within Accounts payable, related parties on the condensed consolidated balance sheet as due to Antero Midstream related to these agreements.
+Gathering and compression fees paid by Antero related to these agreements were \$164 million and \$185 million for the three months ended June 30, 2022 and 2023, respectively.
+For the six months ended June 30, 2022 and 2023, gathering and compression fees paid by Antero related to this agreement were \$327 million and \$361 million, respectively.
+As of December 31, 2022 and June 30, 2023, \$59 million and \$69 million, respectively, was included within Accounts payable, related parties on the condensed consolidated balance sheet as due to Antero Midstream related to these agreements.